West Footscray

 Employment performance in West Footscray exceeds national averages across key labour market indicators

-West Footscray has a highly educated workforce with professional services well represented.
-The unemployment rate was 3.8% as of September 2025.
-Employment growth over the past year was estimated at 5.2%.
+West Footscray has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in the area was 4.1% as of December 2025, which is below Greater Melbourne's rate of 4.8%.
+There was an estimated employment growth of 3.5% over the past year based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment